theo-armour/agenda/3-0-entities/sensay/2024-06-16-marco-thoughts.md

 I noticed that the blog hasn't been updated since February.
 I would be happy to draft two or three blog posts on any topics you suggest, to ensure my writing aligns with your vision.

 I surf the web a lot.
 I can identify numerous organizations that could use replicas.
 If there are any playbooks or standard documents available, I could reach out to these organizations to gauge their interest in a pilot program.
+.
 Initially, I believe the most effective way for me to help is by listening to your daily discussions and identifying any issues where I can be of assistance.

 I look forward to collaborating with you.

+## Dan Thomson

+To discuss onboarding

+Hi Dan
+Marco has asked if I would consider being a Sensay advisor.
+I will be delighted, but the first thing is me sharing my background with you and seeing how that can help progress your vision for Sensay.